About Arthur Liman

 On March 1 - 3, 2012 we celebrated the Arthur Liman Public Interest Program's 15th year at our annual Liman Colloquium

 "Accessing Justice, Rationing Law".

-Arthur's son, Doug, created a film and presented it to during the Thursday night program "Celebrating Fifteen Years of Liman".
+Arthur's son, Doug, created a film in memory of his father and presented it to during the Thursday night program "Celebrating Fifteen Years of Liman".

 The Arthur Liman Public Interest Program was endowed to honor one of Yale Law School’s most accomplished graduates, Arthur Liman ’57.
 Arthur Liman personified the ideal of commitment to the public interest.
 Throughout his distinguished career, he demonstrated how dedicated lawyers, in both private practice and public life, can serve the needs of people and causes that might otherwise go unrepresented.

 A nationally known and highly respected attorney in private practice, Arthur Liman also served in a wide range of public service positions.
 He was chief counsel to the New York State Special Commission on Attica Prison; President of the Legal Aid Society of New York and of the Neighborhood Defender Services of Harlem; Chair of the Legal Action Center in New York City; Chair of the New York State Capital Defender’s Office; and Special Counsel to the United States Senate Committee Investigating Secret Military Assistance to Iran and the Nicaraguan Opposition.

 The Liman Program was created in 1997 to forward the commitments of Arthur Liman as an exemplary lawyer dedicated to public service in the furtherance of justice.